Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Glibomet is a combination drug containing two active components: glibenclamide and metformin hydrochloride.
-Glibenclamide belongs to the sulfonylurea class and helps lower blood sugar levels by stimulating the release of insulin from the pancreas.
+Glibomet is a combination drug containing two active ingredients: glibenclamide and metformin hydrochloride.
+Glibeneclamide belongs to the sulfonylurea class and helps lower blood sugar levels by stimulating the release of insulin from the pancreas.
 Metformin hydrochloride belongs to the biguanide class and reduces glucose production in the liver, increases tissue sensitivity to insulin and improves glucose absorption.
-Glibomet is used to treat type 2 diabetes mellitus, especially in patients who do not respond well to monotherapy with glibenclamide or metformin.
+Glibomet is used to treat type 2 diabetes, especially in patients who are not effectively treated with glibenclamide or metformin monotherapy.

 Release form